 The Mir Group (mir means "peace") describes itself as "a non-profit organization whose purpose is to provide timely, accurate information concerning the messages given by Our Lady, the Queen of Peace in Medjugorje, Bosnia-Hercegovina," and its mission as spreading "the peaceful message of Medjugorje worldwide."
 The organization publishes a bimonthly magazine called the Mir Response, which contains inspirational articles and testimonies.
 They also hold a monthly Mass for Peace and an annual Youth Prayer festival.
 Recently, the New Orleans group sponsored an evening of prayer with Father Jozo Zovko from Medjugorje.
 The magazine Down the Road publishes features on Plaquemines Parish and the surrounding area and often includes photographs and items about Croatians in the area.

-The Orange Festival in Buras takes place the second weekend in December and has been taking place for at least forty years.
+The Orange Festival in Buras takes place the first full weekend in December and has been taking place for at least forty years.
 Although it is not a specifically Croatian event, many attend, and Louisiana Citizens for a Free Croatia uses the festival as a fund raising opportunity by selling oysters on the half-shell.
 The festival's king is sometimes Croatian.

 The Cut-Off Oyster Festival in mid-July also has some Croatian associations and brings together Cajun and Croatian oyster fishermen.
 These days, the festival ball (held the weekend before) seems to be a bigger draw for Croatians than the festival itself.
 Traditionally, either the king or queen of the festival has been Croatian, and the other has been Cajun.
 As in Mardi Gras krewes, the king must finance souvenirs like plastic cups imprinted with his name and the year.
 Croatian businessmen like Pete Vujnovich may also sponsor a young woman for queen.